 Ryan is a student at Drexel University studying mechanical engineering with a minor in engineering leadership.

 The Evolution of Robotics

 What we define as robotics is changing.
-The use of robots in the past was usually limited to repetitive, difficult movement of parts in industries such as automotive.
-These were big, heavy, metal machines that were made to perform a task that was probably dangerous for a human to do themselves.
+In the past, robots were mainly used for the repetitive, difficult movement of parts in the automotive industry and similar fields.
+These robots were big, heavy, metal machines that were made to perform tasks that were too difficult or dangerous for humans to do themselves.

 Nowadays, the term "robot" is evolving.
-While many still have those industrial jobs that they used to, robotics also includes applications for transportation, security, tracking, and even companionship.
-They have begun to look drastically different as well, no longer the large, clunky metal machines that took over industries years ago.
+While many still have those industrial jobs, robotics also includes applications for transportation, security, tracking, and even companionship.
+Robots have begun to look drastically different as well, and many are no longer the large, clunky metal machines that took over industries years ago.

 What Is Soft Robotics?

-Soft robotics, to put it simply, are robots that are soft (haha).
-They are made out of cushioned, flexible materials that allow them to handle delicate objects without destroying them, and can often perform motions more similar to humans than their metal counterparts would have never been able to.
+Soft robotics, to put it simply, involves the creation of robots that are soft.
+They are made out of cushioned, flexible materials that allow them to handle delicate objects without destroying them, and they can often perform human-like motions that their metal counterparts would have never been able to.
 Additionally, soft robots can adapt to external forces from their environment.
-The ability to bend and adjust its shape can prove vital for success in unpredictable and changing situations.
+The ability to bend and adjust their shape can prove vital for success in unpredictable and changing situations.

-These compliant materials have to rely on systems other than a rigid one for movement.
-This has led to some pretty impressive technological feats throughout the past decade or two, as ways to move soft robots were developed.
-One of the more common methods is pneumatics, changing the pressure within the material to either expand or contract the device.
+These compliant materials have to rely on non-systems for movement.
+This has led to some pretty impressive technological feats throughout the past decade or two as new ways to move soft robots have been developed.
+One of the more common methods is pneumatics, or changing the pressure within the material to either expand or contract the device.
 This method proves effective in picking up delicate objects.